 The blood test was done once again.
 His platelet count was now 27000 cumm.
 Over the next two hours, this was to come down to 15000 cumm.
 He had also tested positive for dengue.

 The only silver lining being, the chest was clear and the 2 kidneys, spleen, gall bladder, etc. were fine.
 His hemoglobin too was about 15.5 gm.
 Also, there were no traces of parasites in the body.
 However, a slight inflammation was detected in the liver.
 “The entire metabolism gets affected in dengue,” the ICU doctor said.
 Besides, our son had only survived on chocolates and potato chips, the previous two days!

 Dengue mosquitos like to bite at the ankle or feet.
 Once the virus is inside the body, it stops the bone marrow from making platelets.
 There is no allopathic medicine for dengue except for paracetamol.
 The patient is put on saline so that he or she remains hydrated.
 The doctors sometimes prescribe ayurvedic medicine for increasing platelet count, which they did for our son too.

 Seeing the platelet count drop to 15000 cumm the doctors on duty took the decision of blood transfusion.
 They also checked our son for any sign of internal bleeding.
 At first, they felt three units of blood would suffice.

 This was a very difficult moment for all of us since blood transfusion involves a lot of risks.
 But, we had no choice really.

-Thus, 3 units of blood were administered to our son the next day, which was Friday.
+Thus, three units of blood were administered to our son the next day, which was Friday.
 We will always remain grateful to our friends and well-wishers who came forward to give blood.
-Our daughter gave blood too.
+Our daughter gave blood, too.

 The Best Diet While Experiencing Dengue